top of page

 The mechanism controlling water flow is usually a ball valve, which allows some water to flow from one side of the ball valve and keep flowing until it reaches its target.
 As soon as it has reached its target, it stops flowing and seals itself off again.

 When it rains, the water is released into the reservoir.
-It then flows through a tube that leads down into your pots or planters and sprays out onto your plants' roots.
+It then flows through a tube that descends into your pots or planters and sprays onto your plants' roots.
 This is what makes them "self-watering."

 Planting Containers.